The Bread I Make

 - I like a moister finished product

-If I didn’t add the seed Mixture, then perhaps I would drop this to 75% ratio.
-If I changed to King Arthur’s All Purpose (White Bag), or Bread (Blue Bag) I might also drop the ratio.
+If I changed to King Arthur’s All Purpose (White Bag) I might drop the ratio to 80%.
 If I change the ratios of the flours, I might adjust the hydration.
 The Red Wheat will take more water than the White.

 What doesn’t change?
 200g of starter, and 20g of salt.
 I suppose you have figured out that this basically produces 2 1kg masses of dough to make two boules.
 I have never produced anything other than Boules, and so don’t know how many Baguettes this would produce, or if you went to a longer basket, but I suspect 1 kg in a longer narrower basket will be the same.